 Thank you for your contribution!

-If you experience or have experienced sexual harassment on the DC Metro system: Whether the event is happening at the moment or occurred months ago, we strongly encourage you to report to Metro Transit Police (MTP): www.wmata.com/harassment or 202-962-2121.
-Reporting helps identify suspects as well as commons trends in harassment.
+If you experience or have experienced sexual harassment on the DC Metro system, we strongly encourage you to report to Metro Transit Police (MTP) at www.wmata.com/harassment or (202) 962-2121.
 Recommended tip: Program MTP’s number into your phone so you can easily reach them when needed.
 WMATA’s Anti-Sexual Harassment Policy, implemented in Spring 2012, is a result of CASS’s campaign.

-Disclaimer: Collective Action for Safe Spaces (CASS) is not responsible for the accuracy of individual postings.
+Disclaimer: Collective Action for Safe Spaces (CASS) is not responsible for the accuracy of individual postings on My Streets, Too.
 All views and positions expressed in posted submissions are those of individual contributors only.
 CASS moderates comments to ensure that this public forum continues to be a safe space for community dialogue.
 CASS may use any stories submitted to the blog in future CASS materials.